 I began using Warren Estate as our foundation.
-It’s a beautiful rustic venue that showcases the grounds, however the venue is an outside tented venue so it was important to show that to the prospected couples.
-I design the booth to give the illusion of being inside a tent (however after putting it up we felt it was too enclosed of a space and it didn’t feel as inviting , so we took off the front poles) with the help of Queen Bee Rentals.
-However having the large custom picture frame with re-purpose barn wood truly shared the venue’s beauty perfectly.
+It’s a beautifully rustic venue that showcases the grounds, however, the venue is an outside tented venue so it was important to show that to the prospected couples.
+I design the booth to give the illusion of being inside a tent (however after putting it up we felt it was too enclosed of space and it didn’t feel as inviting, so we took off the front poles) with the help of Queen Bee Rentals.
+However, having the large custom picture frame with re-purposed barn wood truly shared the venue’s beauty perfectly.
 So I thought the idea of the venue was portrayed.

 It takes a village

 We had a vision of bringing the outdoors in.
-Teacup Floral’s I swear can take a simple direction as that, and make it into the perfect combination of rustic elegance.
-Using one of my favorite plants (Southern Smilax and Tree fern) she transformed our booth into an tented outdoor oasis.
+Teacup Floral’s I swear can take a simple direction like that, and make it into the perfect combination of rustic elegance.
+Using one of my favorite plants (Southern Smilax and Tree fern) she transformed our booth into a tented outdoor oasis.
 It was P E R F E C T.

 As for aesthetics and designs.
 It took a combination of companies to create the tablescape I imagined.
 I love CE Rentals for their beautiful linens.
-I often use CE Rentals for upgrade rentals such as the Mahogany chiavari chairs and the perfect green goblets which added just a touch of wilderness in a small way.
-As for the place setting, it tool several Bridal registries to complete this transformation.
-Macy’s for (chargers and plates), World Market for (flateware), Target for (the beautiful candle sticks holders), and Melted Candle Co for the custom candles.
-Lastly no tablescape is complete with out my favorite calligraphy designer Blush and Blue Designs for the stunning menus.
+I often use CE Rentals for upgrade rentals such as the Mahogany Chiavari chairs and the perfect green goblets which added just a touch of wilderness in a small way.
+As for the place setting, it tools several Bridal registries to complete this transformation.
+Macy’s for (chargers and plates), World Market for (flatware), Target for (the beautiful candlesticks holders), and Melted Candle Co for the custom candles.
+Lastly, no tablescape is complete without my favorite calligraphy designer Blush and Blue Designs for the stunning menus.
 She always makes the perfect design to complement the table.

 As the weekend passed, I was belated to see so many couples enjoying the beauty of the tablescape.
 It makes all the time in the world setting up worth it.

-As for the event, no show is complete with out a sweet treats.
+As for the event, no show is complete without a sweet treat.
 At least that’s what I always say.
 I owe a huge thank you for the 400 chocolate cookies made by Buttermilk Boutique, LLC.
 Her pastries always taste ohhhhh so good.